KennethTrecy/chearmyp_token/README.md

 				###
 			```

 2. *Simplex*.
-These tokens can be thought of as basic concepts where other concepts can use.
-For
+These tokens can be thought of as basic concepts that other concepts can use or
-	example, `letter`.
+	include.
+For example, `letter`.
 Since these are simple, they cannot contain other concepts.
-Simplexes must end
-	using a vertical line (`|`).
-It means that a concept ends there.
-After the vertical line(`|`),
+	Simplexes must end using a vertical line (`|`).
+It means that the concept "ends" there.
-	they must be followed by new line(s) or tab(s).
-Using tab(s) after the vertical line(`|`) allows
-	you to attach other tokens.
 	```
-	letter|	# This is an example of simplex
+	letter|	# This is an example of simplex.
+Use tabs to comment.
-	1|	# A simplex can be a number
+	1|	# A simplex can be a number.
-	?|	# A simplex can be anything as long it does not start a pound sign example city|	# And they may contain spaces too!
+	?|	# A simplex can be anything as long it does not start a pound sign. example city|	# And they may contain spaces too!
 	```